Maoulkavien/EP2-CharacterPdfGenerator/README.md

 For gearpack handling, every item marked as "OS" in the Blueprint field will go in first gearpack, every item marked "1+" will go in second gearpack, and every other in the third box.

-Knowned caveats:
-For now you need to remove manually the 4 lines of comment (beginning with //) in the textarea before submitting.